Sean-C22512/CS-FinalYear-Vault/CMPU4027 - Final Year Project/Notes/Week 1 Requirements.md

 - Unique idea 'inspired(copy)' by other ideas
 - https://www.tudublin.ie/library/search-resources/dissertations-theses/
 - Weekly logs contain EVERYTHING , create git repo , going to track commits
+- Analysis technique MUST BE FROM lectures , if not 0 marks